denilgabani/tcs-humain/README.md

   </p>
   <p align="center"><b>Output</b></p>

   If you choose option 2 it open webcam and give frames into loaded models and predict class labels.
-It show you a window in which video will play with labels and rectangulr red box onto image.
+It show you a window in which video will play with labels and rectangular red box onto image.
 You can close it by simply pressing **esc** key